Application deadline is January 25, 2019. Apply today!

-This paid media internship allows you to embark on a journey through a full cross-cultural experience as you invest in relationships with the local people and learn how to step out from behind the lens and make real connections.
-Whether you're framing a shot or fostering relationships between volunteers and the community, you'll be a vital part of bringing hope to the lives of many while encouraging mutual influence and sustainable change in underprivileged communities around the world.
+This paid media internship takes young people on a journey through a full cross-cultural experience as they invest in relationships with the local people and learn how to step out from behind the lens and make real connections.
+Whether they're framing a shot or fostering relationships between volunteers and the community, they are a vital part of bringing hope to the lives of many while encouraging mutual influence and sustainable change in underprivileged communities around the world.

 EM Partner Communities